Magento 2 Web Analytics: Select the Right Tracking Stack

 Understanding on-page behavior: Hotjar, Clarity, and similar tools

 Tools like Hotjar and Microsoft Clarity show how users behave on a page: where they click, how far they scroll, and which elements distract them.
-Session recordings, heatmaps, and click maps are the raw inputs for Magento 2 performance analytics, revealing how people move between screens, where they pause, and what they ignore.
+Session recordings, heatmaps, and click maps show how people move between screens, where they pause, and what they ignore.

 In essence, we are already talking about different levels of detail.